 Student Summer Interns

-Charity Intelligence is hiring Summer Interns.
-Interns will be working with our Charity Intelligence analysts in undertaking ground-breaking research for Canada's most prominent database of charitable efficiency and effectiveness.
+Charity Intelligence hires Summer Interns each year starting in January.
+Interns work with our Charity Intelligence analysts in undertaking ground-breaking research for Canada's most prominent database of charitable efficiency and effectiveness.
 Interns are trained in the Ci way to write charity reports for donors.
 In the course of Ci's work, interns analyse charity annual reports, financial statements and filings, and communicate with each charity.
 Intern positions are typically based in Toronto but will remain remote as long as COVID prevails.
 The work is hard, the Ci team is fun, the results change lives.

 This position is great summer experience for those looking to go into management consulting, investment banking, or equity research.

-Each year Ci receives over 400 applications for 3 - 5 positions.
+Each year Ci receives over 350 applications.
 Thank you for the incredible interest in charity research.
-We wish we had more capacity to hire more summer interns.
+We wish we had more capacity to hire summer interns.

 Charity Intelligence is continuously looking for volunteers to help us with various aspects of our work.
 Our small team does not have the capacity to train people; we need volunteers with prior experience.